 Detailed course offerings (Time Schedule) are available for

-BEARTH 153 Introduction to Geology (5) NW Avery Shinneman
+BEARTH 153 Introduction to Geology (5) NSc Avery Shinneman

 Survey of the physical systems that give the earth its form.
 Emphasizes the dynamic nature of interior and surface processes on the earth and stressing the value of geological forms in understanding of the past and predicting future events.
 Offered: AWSp.